-The focus is on projects on the Core Network Corridors (CNC) and on principal lines of the Rail Freight Corridors (RFC, as per Regulation (EU) No 913/2010):
+The focus is on projects on the Core Network Corridors (CNC) and on principal lines of the Rail Freight Corridors (RFC, as per regulation 913/2010):

-- ERTMS deployment of track-side components (compliant with Baseline 2 or 3, with the priority given to Baseline 3), including relevant preparatory actions, with particular emphasis on cross border sections; - ERTMS deployment of on-board components (compliant with Baseline 3 as a priority; Baseline 2 could be considered eligible), including relevant preparatory actions and/or prototyping.
+- ERTMS deployment of track-side components (compliant with Baseline 2 or 3, with the priority given to Baseline 3), including relevant preparatory actions, with particular emphasis on cross border sections; - ERTMS deployment of on-board components (compliant with Baseline 3 as a priority ; Baseline 2 could be considered eligible), including relevant preparatory actions and/or prototyping.

-On-board and track-side ERTMS deployment may not be submitted together in one application.
+On-board and track-side ERTMS deployment cannot be submitted together in one application.